Kingxukai/linux/Documentation/driver-api/ptp.rst

 ===========================================

   This patch set introduces support for IEEE 1588 PTP clocks in Linux.
-Together with the SO_TIMESTAMPING socket options, this presents a standardized method for developing PTP user space programs, synchronizing Linux with external clocks, and using the ancillary features of PTP hardware clocks.
+Together with the woke SO_TIMESTAMPING socket options, this presents a standardized method for developing PTP user space programs, synchronizing Linux with external clocks, and using the ancillary features of PTP hardware clocks.